SirMathhman/Block2P/README.md

 ### JavaDoc
 The JavaDocs are updated as much as possible, and are encouraged to be updated during pull requests.
 You can find them here: https://meticuli-technologies.github.io/Block2P/javadoc/index.html

+### Tutorials
 For starters, the tutorial on using the library, step by step, is found on the wiki.

+### Website
+The website will contain notifications and announcements about the project, so check it out here: https://meticuli-technologies.github.io/Block2P/

 ## Usage
 ### Requirements